 Soaking, cooking, and fermenting legumes make them easier to digest, reducing or eliminating an indigestible sugar called oligosaccharide present in them.

-We love hummus, and this is a great way to prepare them.
-It’s not just for chickpeas any more!
+We love legumes, and this is a great way to prepare them.
+Hummus is not just for chickpeas any more!

 - filtered water

 - 170 ml (¾ cup) tahini

 - 120 ml (½ cup) extra virgin olive oil